shsagir/play-area-sync/docs/https.md

 ---
 template:      article
-reviewed:      2017-06-20
+reviewed:      2017-08-28
 dontList:      false
 title:         Using HTTPS with fortrabbit
 naviTitle:     HTTPS on fortrabbit
 excerpt:       "How to make use of HTTPS on fortrabbit.
 Learn about the options."
 group:         platform
 stack:         all
-oldLink:       ssl-old

 keywords:
     - ssl